6 Easy Ways to Fix Media Feature Pack Install Failed

-- Select the Media Pack edition for your Windows 10 version on the drop-down menu.
+- Select the Media Pack edition on the drop-down menu for your Windows 10 version.

 - Click the Confirm button.

-- Thereafter, open the folder you downloaded the Media Pack installation file to within File Explorer.
+- After that, open the folder to which you downloaded the Media Pack installation file within File Explorer.

-- Finally, click the MSU Windows Media Feature package installer to proceed with the installation.
+- Finally, click the Windows Media Feature package installer to proceed with the installation.

-You must download the right installer package for your Windows 10 N version.
-You need to be sure about what your PC’s Windows 10 N platform version is before installing the package.
+You must download the correct installer package for your Windows 10 N version.
+Before installing the package, you must be sure about your PC’s Windows 10 N platform version.

 This is the right way to install the Windows Media Feature package for Windows 10 N versions 1903, 1809, 1803, and 1709.
 If you’re utilizing an older Windows 10 version, update your platform to the most recent build you can.